On the $nk-attack Roman Dominating Number of a Graph: Abstract

 \section{Abstract}

-The Roman Dominating number is a widely studied variant of the dominating number on graphs.
 Given a graph $G=(V,E)$, the dominating number of a graph is the minimum size of a vertex set, $V' \subseteq V$, so that every vertex in the graph is either in $V'$ or is adjacent to a vertex in $V'$.
 A Roman Dominating function of $G$ is defined as $f:V \rightarrow \{0,1,2\}$ such that every vertex with a label of 0 in $G$ is adjacent to a vertex with a label of 2.
 The Roman Dominating number of a graph is the minimum total weight over all possible Roman Dominating functions.
-In this paper, we analyze a new variant: $n$-attack Roman Domination, particularly focusing on 2-attack Roman Domination $(n=2)$.
-An $n$-attack Roman Dominating function of $G$ is defined similarly to the Roman Dominating function with the additional condition that, for any $j\leq n$, any subset $S$ of $j$ vertices all with label 0 must have at least $j$ vertices with label 2 in the open neighborhood of $S$.
-The $n$-attack Roman Dominating number is the minimum total weight over all possible $n$-attack Roman Dominating functions.
-We introduce properties as well as an algorithm to find the 2-attack Roman Domination number.
-We also consider how to place dominating vertices if you are only allowed a finite number of them through the help of a python program.
-Finally, we discuss the 2-attack Roman Dominating number of infinite regular graphs that tile the plane.
-We conclude with open questions and possible ways to extend these results to the general $n$-attack case.
+We consider the $k$-attack Roman Domination, particularly focusing on 2-attack Roman Domination.
+A Roman Dominating function of $G$ is a $k$-attack Roman Dominating function of $G$ if for all $j\leq k$, any subset $S$ of $j$ vertices all with label 0 must have at least $j$ vertices with label 2 in the open neighborhood of $S$.
+The $k$-attack Roman Dominating number of $G, \gkaRD{G}$, is the minimum total weight over all possible $k$-attack Roman Dominating functions.
+We find $\gtaRD{G}$ for particular graph class, discuss properties of $k$-attack Roman Domination, and make several connections with other domination ideas.

-I would like to thank my wonderful advisor Dr. Shank who spent countless hours, planned and impromptu, working with me to ensure this project and paper could be done at our fullest capability.
-Without his guidance and willingness to push me, this project would not be what it is.
-Thank you to my liaison and honors panel for their advice and diligent feedback.
-Lastly, thank you to my mother, Dr. Pam Koch, for providing support throughout, as well as an occasional ear to vent to.